dn-m/MusicXML/README.md

 ### 🚧 Work-in-progress: Encoding a `Score` into musicXML

-[Pre-release version 0.3.0](https://github.com/dn-m/MusicXML/milestone/1) will see the completion of the encoding from a `MusicXML.Score` into the musicXML format.
+[Pre-release version 0.3.0](https://github.com/dn-m/MusicXML/milestone/1) will see the completion of the encoding from a `Score` into the musicXML format.

 ## Getting Started